 When I left my role as a startup CTO to found Draft.dev, I decided I would invest a little time improving my personal blog.
 I’ve been writing sporadically on the site for the past decade, but before 2020, I wasn’t consistent, and the topics varied widely.
-As I began writing full-time for clients and learning more about SEO, I decided it was time to make some updates to my personal blog as well.
+As I began writing technical content full-time for clients and learning more about SEO, I decided it was time to make some updates to my personal blog as well.

 Why Refresh Old Blog Posts?

 One of the easiest ways to improve an existing website is to improve the content that’s already there.
 Because you don’t have to start from scratch, you’ll spend less time on each piece of content, and if (like me), you didn’t pay much attention to SEO or keywords or length when you wrote the piece initially, you might get a big lift out of the effort.